 Child Protection Policies

-The Dominican Province of St. Joseph takes very seriously our responsibility to protect all persons to whom we minister, especially children.
-Since 1990, the province has had specific policies to protect children and to respond to complaints of child sexual abuse.
+The Dominican Province of St. Joseph takes very seriously our responsibility to protect all persons to whom we minister, especially children and vulnerable adults.
+Since 1990, the Province has had specific policies to protect children and to respond to complaints of child sexual abuse.
 In 2006, the Province established the Affirming and Protecting Children and Young People Program to provide a more comprehensive response in compliance with the USCCB Charter and the Standards of the Conference of Major Superiors of Men.
+In 2022, the APCYP Program was succeeded by the Safeguarding Program, which extends the Province’s commitment to respond to concerns about sexual abuse of vulnerable adults as well as minors.
 The following policies have been in effect since 2006: